LaurentClaessens/minimal-loopback/README.md

 ### So what ?

-I'm not describing here how to create these files.
+I'm not describing here how to fill these files.
 Instead you should read the comments in the files themselves.